jtorral/patroniTraining/README.md

 To focus purely on the architecture and consensus mechanics without complex installation steps, we will be leveraging Docker containers.
 These containers conveniently include Postgres, Patroni, and etcd with many necessary dependencies pre-configured.
 We will carefully walk through the configuration and setup process, ensuring you gain a complete and clear understanding of how these components interact and how to properly secure your critical quorum for true high availability.

+## A late night added bonus of pgbackrest.
+Please read this.

+This document was originally created without the intention of using pgbackrest.
+Therefore, the configuration outlined does not include the pgbackrest setup and configuration as if we had planned for it.
+Instead, pgbackrest is treated as an afterthought and the process details how to setup and configure pgbackrest after we have already established our HA environment.
+This is actually a good thing as it walks you through a common scenario.

+I will eventually, create a 2nd set of docs where it is treated as part of the original plan and link to it form here.

 # Lets get this out of the way first!

 ## The etcd Mystery and Critical Misconception.
 Your etcd Quorum